 Pittsburgh Arts & Lectures was launched with a lecture by Pittsburgh native Annie Dillard on September 16, 1991 at The Fulton (now The Byham) Theater in downtown Pittsburgh.

 Over the years we have connected thousands of Pittsburghers with iconic authors including Kurt Vonnegut, George Plimpton, Margaret Atwood, Edward Albee, John Updike, Alice Walker, Tom Wolfe, Jamaica Kincaid, Arthur Miller, Amy Tan, August Wilson, Susan Sontag, Spalding Gray, and E.L.
 Doctorow, just to name a few!
-(See the comprehensive list of speakers.)
+(See the list of previous speakers.)

 We now present five signature series and partner with area schools and non-profit organizations to maximize the impact of visiting authors to our region.